Grief support group for spouse and partner loss

-These groups can often be a doorway to hope, even when hope seems unimaginable at first.
-Threshold and Portals are grief support groups for those who have experienced the death of a spouse or partner.
-Both support groups are open to anyone in the community who has lost a significant other, not just those served by BJC Hospice.
-They are offered at no cost to participants due to the generous individual and corporate donations from the communities we serve.
+This group can often be a doorway to hope, even when hope seems unimaginable at first.
+Threshold is a grief support group for those who have experienced the death of a spouse or partner.
+This group is open to anyone in the community who has lost a significant other, not just those served by BJC Hospice.
+It is offered at no cost to participants due to the generous individual and corporate donations from the communities we serve.

 “I looked forward to the sessions and being able to share my thoughts and feelings while knowing that no one would be judgmental or unkind.”

-The program begins with four weekly core meetings in which group members begin to share their stories and explore the grief process together.
-Those who wish are then encouraged to participate in ongoing monthly meetings for continued support.
+The program consists of six weekly core meetings in which group members will share their stories and explore the grief process together.
+These sessions will be offered twice a year.
 Whether a spouse or partner’s death is anticipated or unexpected, they can feel lost and empty, overwhelmed with sorrow, anxious or angry.
 They wonder how they will face this new reality without their significant other.